fnaumenko/isChIP/README.md

 ### Mode

-**isChIP** generates output in one of two modes:<br>
+**isChIP** generates output in one of the two modes:<br>
 *test* – simulation of site of interest sequencing; the output is test sequences/alignment<br>
 *control* – simulation of control production; the output is 'input' sequences/alignment.<br>
-They are distinguished only by involvement or elimination of sites of interest in a process.
+These modes are distinguished only by involvement or elimination of sites of interest in a process.
-The sites are represented by the set of features stated in a single optional parameter – BED file, called *template*.
+The sites are represented by the set of features stated in a single optional parameter – a BED file called *template*.

 ### Template
 *Template* is a file in [BED](https://genome.ucsc.edu/FAQ/FAQformat.html#format1) format whose features correspond to binding events.
 Each data line contains 3 (minimum required) or 5 and more fields.
 First 3 fields define the binding site.
 If there are no more fields in the line, all generating significant enriched regions have the same density.
-If 4th field ('name') and 5th field ('score') are in a line, **isChIP** uses the feature’s score to restrict appropriate enriched density.
+If 4th field ('name') and 5th field ('score') are in a line, **isChIP** interprets the value from the 5th field as the extraction efficiency.
-The unit does not matter, only score ratios are meaningful.
+The unit is not taken into account, only value ratios are implemented to be meaningful.
-This peculiarity allows the use of BED files generated by peak callers, though different peak callers have different score units.
+This property of the algorithm allows the use of BED files generated by peak callers.
+Most peak callers save in the 5th field the peak p-values of FDR.
+In both cases, they are directly proportional to the peak amplitude, which makes it possible to treat them as extraction efficiency.
-At the same time different stated scores can be ignored by applying  the option ```-u|--ts-uni```.<br>
+At the same time different stated values of efficiency can be ignored by applying the option ```-u|--ts-uni```.<br>
 *Template* does not have to be sorted, but the features must be grouped by chromosomes.
 This means that features belonging to the same chromosome must be arranged sequentially, in a single group.
 The simplest way to ensure this is to pre-sort the file.